sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/polymake/transformations.rst

 Polytopes and Linear Maps
 -------------------------

-polymake works with `homogeneous coordinates <tutorial/coordinates>`__, which is why *projective* linear transformations are natural to apply to polytopes.
+polymake works with `homogeneous coordinates <coordinates>`__, which is why *projective* linear transformations are natural to apply to polytopes.
 Affine transformations are a special case.
 By the way, a *transformation* is always bijective, by definition.